 Then, when you reveal the final price, which is significantly less than the total value of your stack, your clients will be desperate to buy what you are offering.

-Surely you have to build your course before you sell it.
+We know what you’re thinking… surely you have to build your course before you sell it.
 How can you sell something you haven’t released?
-You can’t ask people to purchase something before its finished can you?
+You can’t ask people to purchase something before it's finished… can you?

 Well, look at it this way.